2. What Are The Monomers Of The Hexosaminidase A Enzyme

 The Role of Lysosomes

-To understand the function of Hex A and the impact of its deficiency, it's important to understand the role of lysosomes.
+To understand the function of Hex A and the impact of its deficiency, you'll want to understand the role of lysosomes.
 Lysosomes are organelles within cells that act as the cell's recycling center.
 They contain a variety of enzymes that break down different types of molecules, including:

 • Proteins